How much is a gram of weed really worth? Well, that depends on where you live and how you get your cannabis.

 Legal Dispensary Prices

 Now that we've seen the average prices, let's take a look at legal dispensary prices.
 Across the state of California, the price of a gram of high-quality weed hovers around $14.
 That includes dispensary superstores like TLC in Los Angeles and The Apothecarium in San Francisco.

 In Chicago, the prices skyrocket up to $18 a gram for legal, medical cannabis.
-In Ohio, medical dispensaries charge about $14 for one gram of cannabis.
+In Ohio, medical dispensaries charge about $14 for 1 gram of weed.

 As you travel East, the story is the same with prices around $16-18 a gram for medical or recreational cannabis depending on the state.

 "It's estimated that black market prices are at least 10% cheaper and up to an astounding 40% cheaper (In Washington DC)."

 It turns out that black market weed is still thriving throughout the USA.
 The reason is simple, though — it's way cheaper.
 How much is a dime bag on the street?
 Or how much is a dub of weed?
 These may be self-answering questions, but the street has a different answer depending where you are...